Anton Zischka

 Anton Emmerich Zischka von Trochnov (born in Vienna, Austria-Hungary, September 14, 1904-died in Pollença, Spain, May 31, 1997) was an Austrian journalist and one of the most successful non-fiction writers in the 20th century.
 He also wrote under the pseudonyms of Rupert Donkan, Thomas Daring, Darius Plecha and Antal Sorba.
 He published 40 books, mostly covering non-fictional economic and technical topics, and have been translated into 18 languages.

 Life

-Zischka studied at Munich University at a young age.
-The multilingual Zischka was working for the Neue Freien Presse from 1924 to 1929 and from 1930 in Paris as a correspondent for different European and American newspapers.
-His success in being a journalist allowed him to purchase and use a private airplane, allowing him to report internationally.
-His writings on the China flood disaster of 1931 were covered by nearly all European newspapers.
-Zischka worked as a freelance author since the success of his first book Le Monde en Folie 1933 and stayed with his Dutch wife from 1935 till his death 1997 in their own finca in San Vicente, Majorca.
-Parts of Zischka's private archive are now in Deutsches Museum Munich.
+Zischka studied at the Ludwig-Maximilians-Universität München.
+He worked for the Neue Freien Presse from 1924 to 1929 and, beginning in 1930, served as a Paris correspondent for European and American newspapers.
+He acquired a private aircraft, which he used for international reporting.
+His reports on the 1931 China floods appeared in European newspapers.
+Following the publication of his first book, Le Monde en Folie, in 1933, he worked as a freelance writer.
+From 1935 until his death in 1997, he lived with his Dutch wife on a finca in San Vicente, Mallorca.
+Part of his personal archive is held by Deutsches Museum Munich.